 As much as the album starts with a bang, there are a few tracks in the following few numbers that don’t quite match up to it.
 Why You Wanna Trip On Me? is a funky enough track, but Jackson’s regular “Boo-hoo the media makes fun of me” lyric kind of ruins it a bit.
 Especially seeing as this was pre-you-know-what.
 He is therefore logically referring to stories like his purchase of the Elephant Man’s bones and the picture of him supposedly sleeping in an oxygen chamber – all stories he planted himself.

 Like all of Jackson’s post-Quincy albums, Dangerous does suffer a little for being too long.
 Songs such as Can’t Let Her Get Away and She Drives Me Wild aren’t bad songs, but had they turned up as b-sides, it probably would have been better for the flow of the record.
 We’re anticipating some of the more ardent Jackson fans screaming “BUT MICHAEL DIDN’T BELIEVE IN B-SIDES!!!!” through a sea of angry tears right around now, so let us say; we are aware of this, even though b-sides aren’t like Santa Claus or Jesus and therefore not a thing to question belief in, but we are expressing the opinion that they may have been better served in this capacity, regardless of how he felt about it.
-They do sort of get swallowed up by some of the album’s grander moments.
+They do get swallowed up by some of the album’s grander moments.

 Remember The Time is one of those grander moments.
 This writer often refers to it as a New Jack Swing update of 1979’s Rock With You.
 The song just jams, and is probably the breeziest track on the album.
 Jackson never revealed who the song was written about, but brother Jermaine has stated; “…that song was, as Michael told me, written with Diana Ross in mind; the one great love that, as far as he was concerned, escaped him.”